bhauman/bhauman.github.com/drafts/housing-bubble.md

 <img src="/assets/images/dome/basic_dome_geometry.png"/>
 </p>

-The geodesic dome minimizes the amount materials needed to enclose a given amount of space.
+The geodesic dome minimizes the amount of materials needed to enclose a given amount of space.
 It doesn't necessarily minimize construction time or material/part complexity.

-There is complexity in the structure of a dome.
+I am going to use the number of parts required to build a dome as a way to quantify how complex it is to build a dome.
 The part count of a project is a good proxy for how much raw work you are going to be putting into it.
 You have to fabricate and assemble all those parts and that takes time, money and energy.
-We'll use part count to quantify that complexity.

-A the frame of a dome has a pretty high part count.
+The frame of a dome has a pretty high part count.
 In the simple 18ft diameter dome above there are 207 struts and 81 hubs where the struts meet.
 That's at least 288 parts for the frame only.
 Let's say we cut triangles for the outer skin, we'll need 135 triangles just for the outside skin.
 Add insulation for each of the triangles and you get another 135 parts.
-So with an inside and outside skin thats a total of 693 parts!
+So including insulation and an inside skin that is a total of 693 parts!

-So with a very conservative estimate of 6 minutes per part of total handling time.
-That's almost 9 8 hour working days just for the outershell.
+With a very conservative estimate of 6 minutes per part of total handling time.
+That's almost 9 8 hour working days just for the outer shell of a dome.
 That doesn't include a floor system for it to sit on.
-For an 209 square foot foot structure this is a lot of handling compared to conventional construction methods.
+For an 209 square foot structure this is a lot of handling compared to conventional construction methods.

-This complexity kept me away from domes for a while.
+This complexity kept me away from domes.
 The sheer amount of work required to just experiment with them was daunting.

-My perception of domes changed when I saw the [plydome](http://andrewdurham.com/formactive/cottage_1.htm).
+My perception of domes changed when I saw Steve Miller's [plydome](http://andrewdurham.com/formactive/cottage_1.htm).

 <p>